FOGO

 Click here for more information on what happens to your FOGO.

-Along with the FOGO wheelie bin, households will receive a kitchen caddy.
-This will be a small bucket with handle and hinged lid that is approximately 22cm high and 24cm wide in a dark grey colour.
+Along with the FOGO wheelie bin, households receive a kitchen caddy.
+This is a small bucket with handle and hinged lid that is approximately 22cm high and 24cm wide in a dark grey colour.
 You can place the kitchen caddy near your normal rubbish bin, on your bench near where you prepare food, or under the kitchen sink.
 When it is full simply empty it into your FOGO wheelie bin.

 Accompanying the delivery of your bins will be information on what can and can’t go in FOGO, tips on keeping you bins clean and a note on when you collection day will be (FOGO will be collected fortnightly on a different day to your other bins).